dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T999: Children develop identities from their experiences.
+### T999: Children develop their identities as they mature.

 |Support|
 |---|